acc-tf-training/tf-demo/Lab/managing-change-aws/Readme.md

 Set Up the Environment
-1) Copy your ami and your subnet_id from your resource_ids.tx file, and update the main configuration file.
+1) Copy your ami from your resource_ids.tx file and your subnet_id from your cloud env, and update the main configuration file.
 2) Initialize the working directory.
 3) Apply the Terraform configuration.

 Deploy Configuration Changes